chazu/octree/README.md

 # TODO
-* Ensure that point radius is taken into account when splitting/inserting

 * Disallow insertion of points which would collide with other points (considering radius)

+* Query for points in sphere

 * Write method for whether child octant can contain sphere
-* Query for points in sphere
+* Ensure that point radius is taken into account when splitting/inserting
-* Refactor insertion to allow for non-leaf nodes to contain points which intersect with more than one child octant (see above)
+* Refactor insertion so that non-leaf nodes contain points which intersect with more than one child octant (see above)

 * Check for collision on insertion/reinsertion [resinsertion being deletion and then insertion]
 * Speed test for large octree (size of solar system)